 *except the last Friday in November.

-The charge for visitors is just £6 per vehicle.
+The charge for visitors is just £6 per car.
 This includes entry to the grounds and gardens at Newstead Abbey and covers all passengers within the car.

 Entry to the House is available on Saturday and Sunday afternoons, 12pm to 4pm for an additional £7 per person and £5 for concessions (Under 16's and Over 65's)

 Visitors entering the park and gardens on foot. motorcycle or by bicycle are charged £1 per person.

 Gardens only visitors can still access the Cafe at the Abbey.